SwiftOnSecurity

-SwiftOnSecurity is a pseudonymous computer security expert and influencer on Twitter who pretends to be Taylor Swift.
-As of September 2022, they have over 375,500 followers.
-The name was chosen due to Swift's caution with regard to digital security.
+SwiftOnSecurity is a pseudonymous computer security expert and influencer on Twitter, Mastodon, and Bluesky, inspired by Taylor Swift.

+The account was originally created to post Taylor Swift-related memes about the Heartbleed bug.
+The name was chosen due to Swift's caution with regard to digital security, and the account's original focus on cybersecurity.
 The account has been cited in news articles about computer security.
 They are a Microsoft MVP, and work as an endpoint monitoring lead for a Fortune 500 company.
 Their blog contains general computer security advice, with a large amount dedicated to Windows and phishing.

+As of May 2024, they have over 405,400 followers.